-International Car Shipping from Los Angeles
+International Movers Los Angeles: Car Shipping

 SDC has been dealing with international car shipping from Los Angeles for decades.
 Automobiles from California have the most stringent environmental regulation of any in the United States.
 While this makes cars from California a little more expensive than other locations, it means that most of them will already meet the environmental controls in destination countries.

 For destination countries that drive on the left-hand side of the road and have the automobile steering column on the right, it is usually impractical to ship a car from the United States.
-There are a few countries that will allow it, but in general, it is not a good idea.
+A few countries will allow it, but in general, it is not a good idea.
 Consult with your relocation specialist about the specific rules of your destination country.

 Motorcycle rules differ, and even some countries that won’t allow you to ship a car will allow a motorcycle.
 You need to check if special permission is necessary.

-While rules differ slightly from country to country, typically cars need to be delivered to inspection and licensing facilities adjacent to ports of entry.
-If a licensed vehicle is placed within a container including household goods, it will be the last thing put in, so that it can easily be removed for inspection upon arrival at the destination port.
+While rules differ slightly from country to country, typically, cars need to be delivered to inspection and licensing facilities adjacent to ports of entry.
+Suppose you place a certified vehicle within a container, including household goods.
+In that case, it will be the last thing put in so that authorities can easily remove it for inspection upon arrival at the destination port.
 Most vehicles will require a title validation before their export.

-Moving from Los Angeles Checklist
+International Moving from Los Angeles Checklist

-If you are not a citizen of the country you are moving to, you will need to obtain an immigrant visa or long term residency permit.
+If you are not a citizen of the country you are moving to, you will need to obtain an immigrant visa or long-term residency permit.
 Make an appointment to visit the closest consulate of your destination and country and review the information available on their websites.

 If you are moving with school-aged children, start thinking about their schooling right away.
 If they are unfamiliar with the language of your destination country, you should seek out an international school where English is the language of instruction.

 Make sure that you understand the way the health system works in your destination.
 The method of health insurance differs tremendously throughout the world.
 Even if the destination has some sort of universal coverage, it is not always sufficient or does not always meet the needs of Americans.

 Other things that are often needed are copies of credit reports and a police report of good citizenship.

-International Shipping Options
+Movers Los Angeles: International Shipping Options

 There are many international shipping options from Los Angeles available from SDC International Shipping.
 For urgent things, you will want to send cargo by air.
-If you are sending commercial shipments, which are our usual air customers, make sure that you have the necessary import licenses or have partnered with an importer at the destination.
+If you are sending commercial shipments, our usual air customers, make sure that you have the necessary import licenses or have partnered with an importer at the destination.